Welcome to the Quinn Families of Carteret and Duplin Counties, NC

 Pugh Was a Share Cropper

-Pugh's father having just spent four years in Starting with the Gatlin Dragoons, NC 1st Cavalry, Herring Artillery, and 3rd Co.
-G of the 41st Artillery found wounded or dead at Col. Lamb's surrender at Battery Buchanan.
+Pugh's father, who spent four years serving in the Gatlin Dragoons, NC 1st Cavalry, Herring Artillery, and 3rd Co.
+G of the 41st Artillery, was found wounded or dead at Col. Lamb's surrender at Battery Buchanan.

-Pugh was born 10 June 1873 and passed in Wallace, Duplin County 10 March 1939.
-Pugh is buried in the family cemetery known today as the Best-Quinn Cemetery on Beautancus Road.
+Pugh Quinn was born on 10 June 1873 and passed away in Wallace, Duplin County on 10 March 1939.
+He is buried in the family cemetery, known today as the Best-Quinn Cemetery on Beautancus Road, which holds significant importance in the Quinn family history.

-Thanks Uncle Eddie for sending me for that grain of truth.
+Thanks to Uncle Eddie for sending me that grain of truth regarding our Duplin County genealogy.

-Rooty Branch Free Will Baptist Church (the church in which is the one he and his siblings were raised in when visiting there in Wolfscrape.
-The church's address is: 190 Beautancus Road, Mount Olive, NC 28365
+The church he meant to reference is Rooty Branch Free Will Baptist Church, where he and his siblings were raised during their visits to Wolfscrape.
+The church's address is 190 Beautancus Road, Mount Olive, NC 28365.

 Pugh Was a Share Cropper